 WHAT WE DO

 We evaluate fire risk and develop practical, performance-based solutions to fire-related engineering problems.
 Our designs increase the resilience and safety of buildings – and their occupants.
-And adding fireproofing only where and how it’s actually needed lowers costs.
+And adding fireproofing only where and how it’s actually needed to lowers costs.

 We also merge cutting-edge data-gathering technology with advanced analytics to investigate the cause, origin and effects of fires.